florian121212/Modeling-and-Solving-Problems-TFE/README.md

 # Modeling-and-Solving-Problems-TFE
-The codes related to the TFE ''Modeling and Solving Prooblems Using Propositional Logic and SAT Solvers".
+The codes related to the TFE ''Modeling and Solving Problems Using Propositional Logic and SAT Solvers".
 All results in the report come from these codes.

 The directory "model checker" contains the files to solve the Rubik's cube and the Solitaire using model checker.